-Figure 4-8

-Definitions, Examples, and Pros a Prompts and Cons of Common
+Figure 4-8 Definitions, Examples, and Pros and Cons of Common Prompts

 Definition and Example Pros and Cons

+Verbal or Sig ned Prompts

-- · Words or manual signs that tell the student how to respond ("Spray the mirror"); not the same as instructional cues (e.g., "Clean the bathroom") or directions - Match to fit student's comprehension of words/signs and the amount of prompt needed (e.g., nonspecific prompts like "What's next?" may be good later in learning but provide little information) - · Ensure that written MOs have the required components.
+Words or manual signs that tell the student how to respond ("Spray the mirror"); not the same as instructional cues (e.g., "Clean the bathroom") or directions Match to fit student's comprehension of words/signs and the amount of prompt needed (e.g., nonspecific prompts like "What's next?" may be good later in learning but provide little information) Ensure that written MOs have the required components.
+Pros: Can be given to a group and used from a distance Do not require visual attention; involve no physical contact Cons: Must be heard and understood by the student and followed Level of complexity varies highly May be hard to fade

-Pros: